An Empirical Investigation of Worker Communities in TopCoder: Research Design

 \subsubsection{Workers' Preference Analysis}

-We investigate the preference of different ranked workers per cluster to get involved in a task by looking into workers' efficiency and elasticity.
-The probability of a worker register for a task with same technical requirements of workers expertise reports as worker efficiency, and the ratio of maximum number of registrant per task in a project per cluster by the maximum number of registrant per task in a project in the platform provides worker elasticity.
+We investigate the preference of different ranked workers per community to get involved in a task by looking into workers' efficiency and elasticity.
+The probability of a worker registering for a task with the same technical requirements of workers expertise reports as worker efficiency, and the ratio of the maximum number of registrants per task in a project per community by the maximum number of registrants per task in a project in the platform provides worker elasticity.